peter88213/novxlib/docs/document_types.md

-Generate a new OpenDocument text document (odt) containing character descriptions, bio, goals, and notes that can be edited in Office Writer and written back to noveltree format.
+Generate a new OpenDocument text document (odt) containing character descriptions, bio, goals, and notes that can be edited in Office Writer and written back to novelibre format.
 File name suffix is `_characters_tmp`.

 [Top of page](#top)